 This simple marshmallow activity can show air pressure at nearly any grade level!
 You can model it with younger students or have older students do it using more complex tools and more advanced terminology.
+It’s a great way to teach Boyle’s law to your upper elementary or middle school students.

 As you can see, the marshmallow on the left have been expanded while the ones on the right are being compressed.
 (Or turning “all wrinkly” as one of the 5th graders squealed!)
 The students loved creating this simple vacuum.
 I really thought our 5th graders would get bored with this in 2-3 minutes, but ten minutes later they were still going strong!